ItsMeSamey/cnn_digit_recognition_python/README.md

 There is a [Zig version](https://github.com/ItsMeSamey/cnn_digit_recognition_zig) with same functionality (and same model format) but with higher performance and more functionality.

 > [!NOTE]
-> You should consider using `numba` as python3 runtime for a significant speedup.
+> Although you can just use python3, you should consider using `numba` as python3 runtime for a significant speedup.

 ## Usage